ripienaar/free-for-dev/README.md

 ## Code Generation

-  * [Codeium](https://www.codeium.com/) — Codeium is the modern coding superpower, a free AI-powered code completion tool.
-It supports over 20+ programming languages (Python, JavaScript, Java, TypeScript, PHP, C/C++, Go, etc) and integrates with your favorite IDEs (VSCode, JetBrains, Vim/Neovim, Jupyter, Colab, etc), with lightning fast speeds and state-of-the-art suggestion quality.
+  * [Codeium](https://www.codeium.com/) — Codeium is a free AI-powered code completion tool.
+It supports over 20+ programming languages (Python, JavaScript, Java, TypeScript, PHP, C/C++, Go, etc) and integrates with all major standalone and web IDEs.
+  * [tabnine.com](https://www.tabnine.com/) — Tabnine helps developers create better software, faster by providing insights learned from all the code in the world.
+Plugin available.

 **[⬆ back to top](#table-of-contents)**